 - Never ride under the influence of alcohol.
 Many snowmobile accidents are alcohol-related.

 Most snowmobile accidents are caused by snowmobile operator error.
+Our snowmobile accident lawyers have represented many Syracuse victims of such errors.
 But snowmobile accidents can be caused by unsafe or poorly maintained trails.
 Also, special dangers for snowmobilers arise when they are crossing roads or riding along the side or shoulder of a road.
 Cars and trucks are bigger, heavier and faster than snowmobiles, and therefore, in a collision between a snowmobile and a car or truck, the snowmobile loses.

 Snowmobile accidents can cause serious injuries, including brain injuries, spinal cord injuries, paralysis and even death.
 Traumatic brain injuries (TBI) are especially common, which is why helmets are so important - they drastically reduce the risk of TBI's.